 However, it was his solo reputation that caught the attention of Bob Keane, the owner of a small record label.
 He signed Valens in May 1958 & started his career with today’s song followed by “Donna” and “La Bamba” (Day 324).
 Less than a year later, Valens died in the infamous plane crash in Clear Lake, Iowa.
 His legacy as one of rock & roll’s early pioneers stands more than 60 years later.

 And I’ll never let you go

 Ritchie Valens circa 1958.
 (Image found online.
 Original source unknown.)

 Ritchie Valens: “Come On Let’s Go” (1958, written by Ritchie Valens).

 I do not own the rights to anything.
-I am just sharing some things that I love with you 🙂
+I am just sharing what I love and how I am coping with you.